avilum/flask-mongo-boilerplate/README.md

     tests/ # Any tests you want to implement bll/ # Any custom logic you want to use between the UI and the DATA layers.
 ```

+### Configurations
+The directory core/configurations contains a lot of configurations.<br>
+The most important one is env.py,<br>
+DEVELOP_MODE will control the selected db and the logging levels.